5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Dropping_Tables/README.md

 # Dropping ACPI Tables
-Sometimes ACPI Tables provided with your Firmware/BIOS might hinder some macOS functionality or devices to work properly in macOS.
+Sometimes ACPI Tables provided with your Firmware/BIOS might hinder some features or devices to work properly in macOS.
 Boot managers like Clover an OpenCore provide means to prohibit certain tables from loading or to replace them.
 In order to do so, you need to know the Tables Signature, OEM Table ID and/or Table Length.
 Therefore you need to dump the existing ACPI files from your BIOS/Firmware to be able to look inside them.

 ## Preparations: Dumping ACPI Tables
 There are various ways of dumping ACPI Tables from your Firmware/BIOS.
 The most common way is to use either Clover or OpenCore: